-We are looking for an experienced, enthusiastic and motivated Occupational Therapist to join our effective, innovative and successful team recognized for outstanding care.
-We deliver a robust, evidence-based service using the tiered model approach (universal, targeted and specialist).
+We are looking for an enthusiastic and motivated Occupational Therapist who will have experience working with children to join our effective, innovative and successful team who have been recognized for outstanding care.
+The post is fixed term covering maternity leave.

 Main duties of the job

 To provide an integrated Occupational Therapy service to children and young people and their families, this will involve crossing traditional health and social care boundaries and promoting close, effective working relationships with Cambridgeshire County Council, the local authority and schools.
 You will be responsible for your own caseload and in a supervisory capacity for that of junior staff /students working within your team.

 Rated 'Outstanding' by the Care Quality Commission, we are proud to provide high quality innovative services across most of the east of England that enable people to receive care closer to home and live healthier lives.

 There's one reason why our services are outstanding - and that's our amazing staff - who, for the seventh year running, rated us incredibly highly in the national staff survey.

 If you share our passion for innovative and high-quality care delivery, then please submit your application and join us on our exciting journey as a leading-edge specialist community provider.
 All are welcome to apply and our promise to you is a culture which prioritises staff engagement and development.

 To provide specialised childrens occupational therapy assessment and treatment for children.

 To assess and prescribe specialist equipment for home and school to support function and participation (e.g. positioning, beds, toilet and bathing, hoists and slings, safety) and link with the housing specialists within the service to ensure a fully integrated service.

 To work in a variety of settings such as clinics, mainstream schools/nurseries, special schools/nurseries, clients homes and other community settings